Metro (Belfast): Fleet

 As of 2021, Metro operates a fleet of 260 buses from four depots, namely Milewater, Newtownabbey, Falls Road and Short Strand predominantly bodied by Wrightbus of Ballymena.
 The fleet is also augmented by 34 Van Hool ExquiCity 18 articulated buses for the Glider network.
 All buses are equipped with audio-visual bus stop announcement systems, featuring dot-matrix displays and audio announcements for the route and upcoming bus stops.
 Glider vehicles are equipped with LCD displays supplied by Hannover showing upcoming four bus stops.

 Like Ulsterbus, the former Citybus standardised on locally assembled Alexander-bodied Bristol REs, Leyland Leopards, Leyland Tigers and Volvo B10Ms before the advent of low-floor buses, many of which were maliciously destroyed in sectarian violence.
 No further double-decker buses were purchased following Citybus' integration into the NITHC, with high maintenance costs being cited for the move to single deckers.
 However, in 2001, double decker buses were reintroduced to Belfast through the purchase of 20 low-floor Volvo B7TLs with Alexander ALX400 bodywork for both Citybus and Ulsterbus.

 Following the delivery of three Wright StreetDeck Hydroliner fuel cell buses, the first hydrogen buses in Northern Ireland, to Metro in December 2020, the first buses from a later order of 100 zero-emissions Wrightbus buses, including 77 Wright StreetDeck Electroliner battery electric buses and 23 more StreetDeck Hydroliners, began entering service in Belfast from March 2022.
 60 more of Wrightbus' Electroliner single and double-decker buses have been ordered for delivery to Metro by summer 2024.

+Throughout the first half of 2025, there were an extra 46 electric double decker buses that entered service with Metro.